 The site observations of Calderwood Valley highlight the existing conditions and potential views that will form an integral part of the structure plan and development.
-Calderwood Valley feature visual and landscape character that demonstrates the transitioning of the site to an urban development.
-Views extend from the top of the valley towards the Illawarra Escarpment which are a significant feature if the visual and landscape character of Calderwood Valley.
+These features will be utilised to assist in transitioning of the site in to an urban development.
+Views extend from the top of the valley towards the Illawarra Escarpment which are a significant feature of the visual and landscape character of Calderwood Valley.

-Johnstons Spur ridgeline and upper reaches of the area will assist in reducing the impacts of the development and assist in maintaining the natural ridgeline.
+Johnstons Spur ridge line and upper reaches of the area will assist in reducing the impacts of the development and assist in maintaining the natural ridge line.
 Key open spaces will be visible from Marshall Mount Road, Calderwood Road and Illawarra Highway.
 The red arrows in Figure 12 highlight the opportunities created by the development with internal roads having visual connection to open spaces.
 The development of the Escarpment will be a dominant visual feature for the site.
-Marshall Mount House and City Wide Parks terminate on public realm vistas maintain these ridgelines and vistas are a crucial part in creating landmark opportunities for the development.
-As the site natural topography is varied and covers various areas of the development the importance of creating views and vistas to the lower area adds value to the project.
+Marshall Mount House and City Wide Parks terminate on public realm vistas.
+Maintaining these ridge lines and vistas are a crucial part in creating landmark opportunities for the development.
+As the sites natural topography is varied and covers numerous areas of the development, the importance of creating views and vistas to the lower area adds value to the project.